DISCLAIMERS (and transparency on how I keep my prices lower)

 Prices below don’t reflect shipping/insurance, nor do they include the cost of any third party items (e.g. chapes and bucklers).
-Third party items will just be tacked onto the final cost, and I charge you exactly what I pay for them.
+I charge you exactly what I pay for them.

--Basic, poplar core, leather wrapped scabbard with no decorations but dyed to the color of your choice: $300 (possibly a little more if there’s something unusual about your blade shape that causes me extra work)
+-Basic, poplar core, leather wrapped scabbard, dyed to the color of your choice: $325 (possibly a little more if there’s something unusual about your blade shape that causes me extra work)

-So for example, a basic scabbard is $300, but if you wanted a chape from a third party vendor that cost $100, then the total would be $425.
+So for example, a basic scabbard is $325, but if you wanted a chape from a third party vendor that cost $100, then the total would be $425.
 If you wanted $300 worth of tooling and decoration, it would then be $725, etc.